 Those over 50 being more likely to suffer from conditions which result in bladder stones.

 Diet may also be a factor in the development of bladder stones as lack of nutrients and fluids can alter the balance of chemicals in the urine.
 The best diet for the prevention of bladder stones is a low-fat, high fibre diet with plenty of vitamins and fluids.

 Bladder stones can be diagnosed through urinalysis, ultrasound, X-ray, CT scan or cystoscopy (a thin camera inserted into the bladder through the urethra).
 They can vary in size and structure; some being smooth and round, others hard or sharp.

 Treating Bladder Stones

 It is sometimes possible to pass stones without any treatment.
 Raising the pH of your urine to 6.5 or above will help dissolve uric acid stones.
 Other procedures include using a laser or ultrasound during transurethral cystolitholapaxy where a small tube with a camera attached to it, is inserted into the urethra and used to help locate the stones before breaking them into smaller fragments.
 Also, bladder stones can be an indicator of other diseases which must be investigated medically.
 Treatments will differ depending on the underlying cause.

 It is thought impossible to develop stones (kidney, bladder or gall) without eating meat and dairy products.
 A vegan diet is therefore vital when healing.
 Also drinking plenty of water is thought to help dissolve hardened stones.

 - Drink at least eight glasses of water a day.

-- Avoid meat, eggs, and animal fats, as well as processed and fried foods.
-As a preventative, consider alternating meat days with veggie days.
+- Avoid red meat, eggs, and animal fats, as well as processed and fried foods.

 - Medical intervention for any underlying disorder is vital.